oceanasterism/oceanasterism/README.md

 .

-<div align="center"> been living under a rock, inactive in most of my social medias but discord so idk what's happening online
+<div align="center"> been living under a rock, inactive in most of my social medias but discord and sometimes watch yt dramas so idk what's happening online

   .